gidesa/ocvWrapper24/README.md

 of program.
-Other .pas files are included directly from OPENCVWrapper.pas In main unit there are many definitions of "fake" records, named as __inter§xx .
+Other .pas files are included directly from OPENCVWrapper.pas In main unit there are many definitions of "fake" records, named as __inter__xx .
 They served only as a trick to force the Delphi IDE and compiler to discriminate the various "opaque" pointers to wrapper structures.

 Without the trick, all that pointers are only .... pointers, not different one from another!